 Calcutta, or Eden Gardens, has always been distinctive in its nature.
-Despite its cultural heritage, keen knowledge and enthusiasm about the sport (and anything else under the Sun) Calcutta has always been more volatile in its reactions towards various issues.
-However, the incidents on New Year’s Day 1967 got a bit out of hand, even by Calcutta standards.
+Despite her cultural heritage, keen knowledge and enthusiasm about the sport (and anything else under the Sun) she has always been more volatile in its reactions towards various issues.
+However, the incidents on New Year’s Day 1967 got a bit out of hand, even by her standards.

 The Eden Gardens, in those days, had a capacity of 59,000 people.
 However, due to the callousness of the Cricket Association of Bengal (CAB), a lot of duplicate tickets were issued and a lot of fake tickets were sold in the black-market; an estimated count of 80,000 spectators was admitted on that day.
 Officials were accused of selling tickets in the black-market, and even the complimentary tickets scheduled for VIPs were sold in the market.